Preah Netr Preah district: Location

 Preah Netr Preah district lies in the east of the province and borders on Siem Reap and Battambang provinces.
 Reading from the north clockwise, Preah Netr Preah borders with Phnom Srok district to the north.
 The eastern border of the district is shared with Kralanh district of Siem Reap.
-To the south the district shares a border with Aek Phnom district of Battambang Province and Mongkol Borei district of Banteay Meanchey.
+To the south the district shares a border with Aek Phnum District of Battambang Province and Mongkol Borei district of Banteay Meanchey.
 The western border of the district is shared with Serei Saophoan and Svay Chek districts of Banteay Meanchey.

 Administration

 The Preah Netr Preah district governor reports to Oung Ouen, the Governor of Banteay Meanchey.
 The following table shows the villages of Preah Netr Preah district by commune.

 Demographics

 The district is subdivided into 9 communes (khum) and 119 villages (phum).
 According to the 1998 Census, the population of the district was 70,673 persons in 13,232 households in 1998.
 This population consisted of 33,944 males (48.0%) and 36,729 females (52.0%).
 With a population of over 70,000 people, Preah Netr Preah has an average population for districts in Banteay Meanchey province.
 The average household size in Preah Netr Preah is 5.3 persons per household, which is slightly larger than the rural average for Cambodia (5.2 persons).
 The sex ratio in the district is 92.4%, with significantly more females than males.